-The goal of this observational study is to compare a new artificial intelligence (AI) feedback tool with the traditional method for estimating fetal weight during ultrasound scans on pregnant women between 24-42 weeks of gestation.
-The study aims to investigate the presence of demographic bias in the AI model.
-The demographic factors examined in the study include Body Mass Index (BMI), the number of births, fetal age, mother\'s age, fetal sex, and the presence of preeclampsia.
-Moreover, the study will compare the accuracy of the AI model and the Hadlock model, a fetal growth formula, in estimating fetal weight.
-Participants will have their ultrasound scans pseudonymized and securely stored on password-protected removable drives, ensuring their identity and privacy are maintained.
-Afterward, the ultrasound data will be sent to the Technical University of Denmark (DTU), where the AI model will analyze the images to estimate fetal weight.
+The primary aim of this observational study is to compare the accuracy of two artificial intelligence (AI) models with the traditional Hadlock formula for estimating fetal weight from ultrasound scans performed in pregnant women between 24 and 42 weeks of gestation.
+The secondary aim is to investigate potential demographic bias in the AI models.
+The demographic factors examined include body mass index (BMI), parity, gestational age, maternal age, fetal sex, and the presence of preeclampsia.
+Participants' ultrasound scans will be pseudonymized and securely stored on password-protected removable drives to ensure the protection of their identity and privacy.
+The ultrasound data will subsequently be transferred to the Technical University of Denmark (DTU), where the AI models will analyze the images to estimate fetal weight.

 Study Type